 As the biggest competitor of Nvidia, AMD has the same capture and stream service, too.
-And that’s exactly Radeon Relive.
+And that’s exactly Radeon Relive, now renamed into Recording in the new 2020 Edition of AMD Radeon Software.
 When your Windows pc or laptop has a graphics from Radeon RX Vega/500/400 series, Radeon Pro Duo, Radeon HD 8500 – 8900 series, HD 7700 – 7900 series, or some Radeon R9/R7/R5 series, you are enabled to start this app up and record 1080p encoded game video at 60fps with no cost.
 HEVC encoding is also available on Radeon RX series and newer products.
 You can see the detailed recording settings from its official guide page.

 Supported OS: Windows 7, 8.1 and 10